learninginnovators/learninginnovators.org/src/content/docs/docs/ontrack/unit-admin/00-unit-details.md

 Selecting this feature will allow students to change tutorials at any time.

-If you want students to be able to add themselves to tutorials or change tutorials freely, you also need to write "-1" under "Capacity" when creating the tutorial.

-If you do not want students to be able to change into some tutorials or enrol themselves in these but not in others, select this feature and just add a specific number under "Capacity" when creating that tutorial.

 #### Send Notification Emails

 #### Synchronise Enrolments

-Selecting this feature will allow the system to automatically enrol students from Calista, starting on day 2 week 0.
-This information is refreshed every day at midnight, so new enrolments and discontinuing students will be updated automatically.
+Selecting this feature will allow the system to automatically enrol students from Callista, starting on day 2 week 0.
+This information is refreshed every day at midnight, so new enrolments and withdrawn students will be updated automatically.

 #### Synchronise Timetable